Football: Bayern Munich sign Coutinho on loan from Barcelona

 REUTERS: Bundesliga champions Bayern Munich have signed Barcelona midfielder Philippe Coutinho on loan for the season, the two clubs confirmed on Monday (Aug 19).

-Bayern will pay a loan fee of €8.5 million and pay his wages.
+Bayern will pay a loan fee of €8.5 million (US$9.5 million) and pay his wages.
 They have the option of making the deal permanent for a fee of €120 million.

 Coutinho, who joined Barcelona in January last year for approximately £142 million, was the third most expensive transfer in history but he failed to hit the same heights at the Camp Nou as he did with Liverpool.